quii/learn-go-with-tests/README.md

 11. [Concurrency](concurrency.md) - Learn how to write concurrent code to make your software faster.
 12. [Select](select.md) - Learn how to synchronise asynchronous processes elegantly.
 13. [Reflection](reflection.md) - Learn about reflection
-13. [Sync](sync.md) - Learn some functionality from the sync package including `WaitGroup` and `Mutex`
+14. [Sync](sync.md) - Learn some functionality from the sync package including `WaitGroup` and `Mutex`
-13. [Context](context.md) - Use the context package to manage and cancel long-running processes
+15. [Context](context.md) - Use the context package to manage and cancel long-running processes
-14. [Intro to property based tests](roman-numerals.md) - Practice some TDD with the Roman Numerals kata and get a brief intro to property based tests
+16. [Intro to property based tests](roman-numerals.md) - Practice some TDD with the Roman Numerals kata and get a brief intro to property based tests
-15. [Maths](math.md) - Use the `math` package to draw an SVG clock
+17. [Maths](math.md) - Use the `math` package to draw an SVG clock
-16. [Reading files](reading-files.md) - Read files and process them
+18. [Reading files](reading-files.md) - Read files and process them
-17. [Templating](html-templates.md) - Use Go's html/template package to render html from data, and also learn about approval testing
+19. [Templating](html-templates.md) - Use Go's html/template package to render html from data, and also learn about approval testing
+20. [Generics](generics.md) - Learn how to write functions that take generic arguments and make your own generic data-structure

 ### Build an application